Court worker serving an eviction notice and an officer were fatally shot in Missouri, police say

 A second officer was critically injured, but is expected to survive, police said.

-Independence Police Chief Adam Dustman said Thursday afternoon at a news conference that two of his police officers were met with gunfire while coming to the aid of Drexel Mack, the man who had been trying to serve the eviction notice.
+Independence Police Chief Adam Dustman said Thursday afternoon at a news conference outside Centerpoint Medical Center that two of his police officers were met with gunfire while coming to the aid of Drexel Mack, the man who had been trying to serve the eviction notice.

-Mack had called 911 saying he had been shot, Dustman said.
+Mack, or another civil process server also at the home, had called 911 saying Mack had been shot, Dustman said.
 The officers responded at about 1:10 p.m. and approached Mack to help him when someone shot at them, he said.

-''I'm very tragically sorry to report that we lost one of our own," Dustman said, identifying the officer as Cody Allen.
+''I'm very tragically sorry to report that we lost one of our own," Dustman said, identifying the officer as Cody Allen, 35.

 Dustman called Allen a hero and described the police department as a ''broken family,'' over Allen's death.

-A male suspect was in custody and sustained minor injuries, Corporal Justin Ewing with Missouri State Highway Patrol said during an earlier news conference.
+A man suspected in the shooting was in custody and sustained minor injuries, Corporal Justin Ewing with Missouri State Highway Patrol said during an earlier news conference.

-Independence Police Department spokesperson Officer Jack Taylor said no details were immediately available about what led to the shooting.
+Independence Police Department spokesperson Officer Jack Taylor said no details were immediately available about what exactly happened before the shootings began.
+The Missouri State Highway Patrol is leading an investigation.

 ''We are devastated that a court employee, who is a public servant, was shot by a member of the public while performing their job,'' Presiding Judge Jalilah Otto said in a statement. ''Our hearts are heavy and our thoughts are with our employee, our entire Court family, and the Independence Police Department.''

+More than a dozen officers lined up outside the hospital late Thursday afternoon to escort the bodies of the slain to the medical examiner's office.
+People hugged and consoled each other after the procession left.

-Helicopter video from KMBC-TV showed emergency vehicles converged around an isolated house in the middle of a field.
-The media was cordoned off in an area about 1 mile (1.61 kilometers) from the crime scene.
-The area was a mixture of woods and farmland with a smattering of houses on large, multi-acre lots.
-A church was mixed in among the houses.
+Helicopter video from KMBC-TV earlier in the day showed emergency vehicles converged around a large, isolated house in the middle of a field.
+The area was a mixture of woods and farmland with a smattering of houses on multi-acre lots.
+A church was mixed in among the homes.

 Independence is a suburb of Kansas City, with about 122,000 residents.